COSC3020/tail-recursion-chenry900/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+Wouldn't doing tail recursion not change the runtime sinse it only has to go through each number once when it is building the array as it would only need to add on one more and the addition would be constant time so the run time would be O(n).